nkiraly/Tile-Drawer/README.md

 Rapid deployment of an OpenStreetMap-based map tiles server.

-What follows is a fast track to kickstarting an nginx + unicorn + mapnik + OpenStreetMaps tile server.
+What follows is a fast track to kickstarting an nginx + unicorn + memcached + mapnik + postgresql + postgis OpenStreetMaps tile server.

 I assume things such as: You know how to install Ubuntu Server 13.10, you know how to allocate disk and RAM, and you want to be friends with an OSM tile server.